upspin/upspin/doc/signup.md

 which generates a key pair
 (one secret key, one public key), saves the keys locally, and sends the your details, including your public key to the key server.
-The public key is be published to the shared
+The public key is published to the shared
 Upspin key server, but the secret key is stored only on your local computer.